Nunu-DMG09/Nunu-DMG09/README.md

 # Hi, I´m David👋

 ## About me:
-🔰🌟 I am a software engineering student, a future full-stack programmer and ethical hacker, with big aspirations.
+🔰🌟 I am a software engineering student, a future Full-Stack Developer Programmer and Ethical Hacker, with big aspirations.
 I am passionate about programming and eager to learn more programming languages to become a great programmer. 🌟🔰

 <picture>
   <source